GitauHarrison/notes/databases/joined_table_inheritance.md

 ## Setting `with_polymorphic` against a query

 The function `with_polymorphic()` is an upgrade to the query_level method `query.with_polymorphic()`.
-They both have the same purpose with the exception that the latter is not as flexible in its usage in that it only applies to the first entity fo the query..
-It then takes effect for all occurences fo that entity, so that the entity and its subclasses can be referred to directly, rathar than using an alias.
+They both have the same purpose with the exception that the latter is not as flexible in its usage in that it only applies to the first entity of the query.
+It then takes effect for all occurences of that entity, so that the entity and its subclasses can be referred to directly, rathar than using an alias.

 ```python